MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-device-properties.md

 ## Advanced rule editing

-The assignment filter rule creation experience uses a similar syntax to Azure AD dynamic groups where a format of `([entity].[property name] [operation] [value])` is used.
+When you create a filter, you can manually create simple or complex rules in the rule syntax editor.
+You can also use common operators, such as `or`, `contains`, and more.
+The format is similar Azure AD dynamic groups: `([entity].[property name] [operation] [value])`.

+### What you need to know

-- Properties, operations and values in rules are case insensitive.
+- The properties, operations, and values are case insensitive.
 - Parentheses and nested parentheses are supported.
+- Some advanced syntax options, such as nested parentheses, are only available in the rule syntax editor.
+If you use advanced expressions in the rule syntax editor, then the rule builder is disabled.

 ### Supported operators

-Some advanced syntax options, such as nested parentheses, are only available in the advanced editing experience.
-If you use advanced syntax in the advanced editor, then the basic editing experience is disabled.
+You can use the following operators in the rule syntax editor:

 - **Or**: Use for all value types, especially when grouping simple rules.